willymcallister/willymcallister.github.io/_articles/conventional-vs-electron-current.md

 ## Typical question from a motivated learner

->Early on in class it was explained that there are two theories for current: conventional theory and electron theory.
+>"Early on in class it was explained that there are two theories for current: conventional theory and electron theory.
 Conventional theory is the original belief that electricity flows from the positive side to the negative side of a battery.
 >
 >Electron theory is the opposite of that and what is explained in this video ([Current]({{ site.baseurl }}{% link _videos/current.md %})).
 I was also told that electron theory was proved the correct out of the two; however, conventional theory is still the one used because "it works".
 >
 >I don't understand though why when conventional theory was proved incorrect, it is still being used.
 It's a source of great confusion for me.
-Is it because the engineering world is just too lazy to make the transition from a false theory to a correct one?
+Is it because the engineering world is just too lazy to make the transition from a false theory to a correct one?"

 ## Current